 The prevailing advice seems to be that if a brand chooses to go down this path, it should proceed with caution.
 It should select an issue that’s a fit and be prepared to back up its promotional efforts with REAL actions to support the message it puts forward.

-There are many examples of brands who have successfully taken outspoken stances on environmental issues, health, and more, but as we’ve seen here, there are plenty of cautionary tales as well.
-To prepare yourself, be sure to read our essential guides to working with influencers to expand your reach, prepping CEOs for social media, and taking proactive steps to avoid brand crisis.
+There are many examples of brands that have successfully taken outspoken stances on environmental issues, health, and more, but as we’ve seen here, there are plenty of cautionary tales as well.
+To prepare yourself, be sure to read our essential guides to working with influencers to expand your reach, prepping CEOs for social media, and taking proactive steps to avoid a brand crisis.